HighTorque-Robotics/sim2real-inference_code_ros2/docs/development.md

 **Developed by 高擎机电 (HighTorque Robotics)**

+**ROS2 Version:** Foxy Fitzroy

 [English](#english) | [中文](#中文)

 ---

 ## English

-This guide explains how to extend and modify the HighTorque RL Custom Inference Demo for your own robotics projects.
+This guide explains how to extend and modify the HighTorque RL Inference Demo for your own robotics projects.

 ### Project Structure